 Some Questions about Spars:

 What kind of trees make good spars?
 Whatever’s growing in your area that will yield a straight spar with a minimum of taper will work.
-Pine is widely used because it grows so straight and when stripped of its bark and dried out, it makes spars that are not too heavy and suitable for “Boy-size” projects.
+Pine is widely used because it grows so straight and when stripped of its bark and dried out, it makes spars that are not too heavy and suitable for “Scout-size” projects.
 Hardwoods can also be used and because of their strength, slightly smaller diameters can be selected to save on the weight.
 Refer to: Pioneering Kit

 Where do we get them?
 In most parts of the country, there are large, forested areas where with the proper permission and clearance we can harvest the spars we need.
 Most natural and planted stands require thinning at certain stages of their development in order to sustain good tree growth throughout the life of the stand.
 Thinning is beneficial to the overall health of a stand of trees.* Refer to: Stumbling Block 3

 What lengths and how thick?
 Depends on what you’re building.
 Most projects, that already have been happily built, come with a list of materials which detail the size of the spars you’ll need.
 6, 8, 10, and 12-foot lengths are the most commonly used for “Boy-size” projects.
 Diameters vary from 2 to 4 inches at the butt end.
 Start with what you need to complete the project(s) at hand.